ZJW-92/chatgpt_openai/README.md

 ## Issues and solutions
-- 1. Error message 401: it means OPENAI_API_KEY in configruation is unauthorized
+ > - 1.
+Error message 401: it means OPENAI_API_KEY in configruation is unauthorized
-- Solution: make sure put the OPENAI_API_KEY in `.env` inside of server folder rather than the root directory.
+ >>Solution: make sure put the OPENAI_API_KEY in `.env` inside of server folder rather than the root directory.

-- 2. Uncaught TypeError: fail to fetch at ....
+> - 2.
+Uncaught TypeError: fail to fetch at ....
-- Solution: change the localhost 5000 link in script.js to the new server link from render and push again
+>> Solution: change the localhost 5000 link in script.js to the new server link from render and push again

-- 3. Free trial usage is $18 and API key will expire on May 1, 2023
+> - 3.
+Free trial usage is $18 and API key will expire on May 1, 2023